 Who are we?

-The Anglican Missions Board has 5 New Zealand based staff and operates on an annual budget of NZ $2 million.
+The office of the Anglican Missions Board is in Wellington at Anglican House and operates on an annual budget of NZ $2 million.
 The entire budget is donated by parishes and individuals.

 Who do we work with?